As an Amazon Associate we earn from qualifying purchases.

 - Blanch by placing in ice water directly after the boiled water for the crispest, greenes, freshest asparagus flavor.

 Asparagus is not the most ideal roasting vegetable in my opinion, but if you need to make a lot of asparagus then this is definitely the way to go.
-This method is still quick (but takes the longest out of the options we’ve shared).
+This method is still quick (but takes the longest out of the options I’ve shared).

 - Heat your oven up to 450°F